happybeing/dweb/dweb-cli/README.md

 You don't need a wallet just to browse websites or download files published by others.
 If you want to upload data, you can set-up your wallet as follows.

-1. Check if you have a wallet using the `ant-cli` (install with `cargo install ant-cli --locked` if you don't have that yet):
+1. Check if you have a wallet using the `ant-cli` (install with `cargo install ant-cli` if you don't have that yet):
    ```
    ant wallet balance
    ```